flaviusb/weird-rpg-notes/concepts.md

-Charms:
+Seals:
-- Charms fill out a Principle; each Charm Tree lives inside an Aspect of the Principle
+- Seals fill out a Principle; each Seal Tree lives inside an Aspect of the Principle
-- Charms can gate you into a thing that is not really a charm as such
+- Seals can gate you into a thing that is not really a Seal as such
-  - Eg Sorcerous Initiation Charms, Necromantic Initiation Charms, Martial Arts Charms, Astrology Charms, ...
+  - Eg Sorcerous Initiation Seals, Necromantic Initiation Seals, Martial Arts Seals, Astrology Seals, ...

-Chosen Charms:
+Chosen Seals:
 - The Principles all had to be things compatible with Humans
 - Each Exaltation Type could only fit one Principle
   - Attributes - Lunars